The Roots of the Cleveland Stroke Club

 Another bit of history is about our holiday dinner in December.
 David Vaughn and his Seasonal Brass Band played for us since 1989.
 I know the year because last December he said it was his 25th year with us.
 Most of you know that David died some months ago and we miss him.
 His band, so faithful to his wishes, will again be with us this year.
 And the spirit of David will remain with us.

 Another bit of history is about our anniversary dinner.
 It was originally held in October until this year when we changed it to August.
 People had told us that they didn’t attend our dinner because they didn’t like to drive at night.
 Moving it to August gave us 2 hours more of daylight.
 I think this was a benefit to many.
 At first we went to a restaurant in Euclid at Lakeshore Blvd. and E. 222.
 I have forgotten the name of the restaurant.
 Then there was a restaurant on Wilson Mills and 271.
 After that we moved our anniversary dinner to a Holiday Inn at routes 271 and 84.
-About 6 years ago, we moved to our present location, Double Tree by Hilton, off of Chagrin.
+About eight years ago we moved to Double Tree by Hilton, off of Chagrin.
+For the last 2 years we have been at Embassy Suites, off of Chagrin.

 Bill died in March 2014 at the age of 94!
 He has been missed but thought of daily as we benefit from his intuition and hard work in developing the Cleveland Stroke Club.
 We just celebrated our 41st anniversary and, may be the oldest stroke club in the United States that is apart from hospital/institutional support.